-This course provides a cross-cultural review of general principles of human psychology.
-Emphasis is on the organizing syndromes of particular cultures and how these world views affect an individual's emotions, cognitions and behaviors.
-Fills cross-cultural core requirement.
+The goal of this course is to provide a crosscultural review of general principles of human psychology.
+Emphasis is on the organizing syndromes of particular cultures and how these world-views affect an individual's emotions, cognitions and behaviors.
+This course fulfills the cross-cultural core requirement.
 3 hours.